Skip to main content

 Its absence can lead to an increase in pro-inflammatory cytokines like IL-6 and TNF-alpha, fostering an inflammatory environment within the joint space.
 This can present as tendinitis, particularly in the rotator cuff, or carpal tunnel syndrome.

 Furthermore, estrogen is critical for bone homeostasis.
 It regulates the balance between osteoclasts (cells that break down bone) and osteoblasts (cells that build bone).
-By suppressing estrogen, AIs tip the scale in favor of bone resorption, leading to a loss of and an increased risk of osteopenia, osteoporosis, and fractures.
+By suppressing estrogen, AIs tip the scale in favor of bone resorption, leading to a loss of bone mineral density and an increased risk of osteopenia, osteoporosis, and fractures.
 This effect is distinct from the joint pain of AIMSS, though both originate from the same source of estrogen deprivation.

 Managing aromatase inhibitor side effects involves a multi-pronged approach that may include lifestyle modifications, targeted therapies, and sometimes, switching between different types of AIs.